gargpriyank/IBM-Edge-Workshop/docs/ieam42-automation.md

 # IBM Edge Application Manager (IEAM) 4.2 - Automated Installation

-This project contains the bash script to auomate the deployment of the IEAM 4.2 hub.
+This page contains the bash scripts code to automate the deployment of the IEAM 4.2 hub.

 ## Content